scizen9/SEDM-Docs/source/index.rst

 Here we document the instrument for observers and developers.
 Observers will want to refer to the Observer's Reference below.

-Data products produced by the automatic pipeline can be found `here`_.
+Data products produced by the automatic pipeline can be found `here`_ (a login account is required).

 .. _here: http://pharos.caltech.edu/data_access/ifu